CD Ripper: Advanced Options

 Access secure ripping configuration with Options, select Secure Ripping and click Secure Settings:

-Drive Read Cache is important in making sure that previous ripped audio is not given out on a re-rip, using the default 1024 KB is a good way to not be troubled by drive Cache.
+Drive Read Cache is important in making sure that previous ripped audio is not given out on a re-rip, pressing Detect can test for a drive cache (detection for USB drives is not too good), using the default 1024 KB is a good way to not be troubled by drive Cache.

-C2 Error Pointers for Error Detection (dBpoweramp Reference required) an important and useful aspect of secure ripping.
+C2 Error Pointers for Error Detection (dBpoweramp Reference required) an important and useful aspect of secure ripping, detection is 100% accurate if a badly scratched CD is used for detection.
 A further option to limit datatransfer to 8KB is useful if using USB or Firewire and the C2 pointers were not previously working.